rainergo/UASFRA-MS-KnowledgeGraph/README.md

       - apoc.* (for apoc functions)
       - gds.* (for graph-data-science functions)

-   7. If you get an error or any of these three prefixes is missing ("False" in the printout), please go back and check/redo the installation.
+   7. If you get an error or any of these three prefixes is missing ("False" in the printout), please go back and check/redo the settings and the installation.

 ***